 Notice to Public Regarding Americans With Disabilities Act

-The ADA, as amended, defines a person with a disability as someone who has a physical or mental impairment that substantially limits one or more major life activity.
+The American’s with Disabilities Act (ADA), as amended, defines a person with a disability as someone who has a physical or mental impairment that substantially limits one or more major life activity.

 Email Distribution List

 If you have relevant information you would like us to share with the community or if you would like to be added to our list please send us your email by clicking here, DisabledServices@coj.net Request a service or file a complaint You may request a service or notify us of a service problem online now.
 Follow the steps to complete your request.
 Otherwise, you may call (904) 630-CITY (2489).